Ollama-Agent-Roll-Cage/oarc/docs/speech_to_speech/oarc_sts_architecture.md

 allowing for the STS to keep up with the most recent sentence chunk.

 # High Level

+The following is a high level breakdown of how oarc creates seemless speech to speech algorithms with out speech to text --> LLM/LLAVA/LCM/SUB-AGENT --> text to speech architecture:
 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#242438', 'primaryTextColor': '#f0f0f0', 'primaryBorderColor': '#555', 'lineColor': '#555', 'secondaryColor': '#323248', 'tertiaryColor': '#242438'}}}%%